Ezpcy/293-Blog-Site/articles/markdown/Actors and Concurrent Applications.md

 }
 ```

 - Here we define an enum called `Messages` that implements the `Message` trait.
-When i send a message to the actorm, it can be one of the following:
+When i send a message to the actor, it can be one of the following:
 - `ValidateRequest` - This message accept a `JsonRequest`.
 - `CreateConfig` - This message accepts a `Value` which is parsed form a Json.
 - `GetConfig` - This message does not accept any data but returns one of the `Responses` which we will define.